Super-fast and ultra-reliable 5G is expected to bring improved, secure connectivity while also managing much higher volumes of data.

 This exciting technology could hold the key to a better, more sustainable future for the region.
+Innovative uses of 5G will allow businesses to grow through new and efficient ways–of working, contributing to our economic recovery and the fight against climate change.

 1G – 4G (G is for ‘generation’) focused on enhanced personal connectivity services and features.
 5G is the first ‘G’ for industry and business in general.
 More than about faster download speeds, it will support communication between the machines that power the Internet of Things (IoT), which depends on large amounts of data to make smart decisions, often in real time.